Akkila-Taburet/udacity_STEDI_project/README.md

 # Customer

-The Customer trusted table is created via an AWS Glue script.
+The Customer trusted table is created via an AWS Glue script [customer_landing_to_trusted.py](customer/trusted/customer_landing_to_trusted.py).
 All Customers who agreed to share their data for research purposes are included.
 ![alt text](customer/trusted/Screenshot_sharewithresearchasofdate.png)

 </details>